 High-Context vs. Low-Context

 In low-context cultures, questions should be explicit and specific.
+Ambiguity reads as the moderator being unprepared rather than as an invitation to interpret.
 In high-context cultures, broader contextual questions allow participants to communicate meaning through implication and narrative rather than direct statement.
+A question like “what would be the ideal outcome here?” gives a Japanese or Indonesian participant room to convey nuance that a more pointed question would force them to flatten.

 Research objective: Understand brand perception